Skip to main content

 Graph of acetaminophen vs ibuprofen efficacy for treatment of short-termsymptomatic osteoarthritis (OA) knee pain.

 Overall Stanford Health Assessment Questionnaire (HAQ) pain scores have a range of 0 to 3.
 By one-way analysis of variance among the 3 groups.
-No significant differences were observed among the 3 treatment groups.
+No significant differences were observed among the 3 treatment groups in HAQ pain score improvement.

 Study Design